avrbanac/OpenGLPlayground/README.md

 ### OpenGL

-Had some problems with OpenGL capabilities with current machine im writhing this on, instead of using version 400 CORE im stuck with 1.30 for shaders.
+Had some problems with GLSL and the current machine im writhing this on, instead of using version 400 CORE im stuck with 1.30 for shaders.
 This can be defined in _shader.vert_ and _shader.frag_ files.

 It is important to use a version that enables the use of uniform variables in shader programs.